kbroman/kbroman.github.io/pages/oa_policy_draft.md

-Each faculty member grants to the University of Wisconsin&ndash;Madison a shared, limited right to make available his or her scholarly articles and to reproduce, display, and distribute those articles for the purpose of open access.
+Each faculty member grants to the University of Wisconsin&ndash;Madison a shared, limited right to make available his or her scholarly articles and corresponding supplementary materials, and to reproduce, display, and distribute those articles for the purpose of open access.
 More specifically, each faculty member grants the University of Wisconsin&ndash;Madison a nonexclusive, irrevocable, royalty-free,